renesas-rz/rzv_ai_sdk/R01_object_detection/README.md

         - PreProces: Processing time taken for AI pre-processing.
         - PostProcess: Processing time taken for AI post-processing.<br>(excluding the time for drawing on HDMI screen).

-4. To terninate the application, press ENTER key on the terminal of RZ/V2L Board.
+4. To terninate the application, switch the application window to the terminal with using `Super(windows key)+Tab` and &nbsp;press ENTER key on the terminal of RZ/V2L Board.

 ## Application: Configuration